Armed man attempts to breach FBI field office in Cincinnati, authorities say

 State highway patrol troopers and local law enforcement agents responded Thursday morning to an apparent attempt by an armed suspect to breach the FBI field office building in Cincinnati, Ohio.

-The man exchanged gunfire with police during a subsequent highway chase that involved multiple law enforcement vehicles, a CareFlite emergency helicopter and Red Cross personnel, and was wounded during the exchange despite appearing to shield himself with body armor, according to an Associated Press report and additional information published by the Wilmington News Journal, which monitored local police scanners throughout the morning and into the afternoon.
+The suspect exchanged gunfire with police after the chase came to an end.
+Authorities said no officers had been injured.

-Law enforcement indicated that the man pointed a gun, which they suggested was a rifle, in their direction after stopping his car on the roadway, exiting and dropping to his knees while holding the weapon, the News Journal reported.
+"The scene is still active and there is still an active standoff situation occurring," a spokesman said at the briefing.

-About three hours after the reported breach took place, FBI Cincinnati released a statement confirming that Ohio State Highway Patrol and local law enforcement partners were at the scene and working "to resolve this critical incident."
+FBI Cincinnati released a statement confirming that state and local law enforcement partners were at the scene and working "to resolve this critical incident."

 The incident came one day after FBI Director Christoper Wray delivered a warning about violent threats circulating online in the aftermath of this week's FBI search at former President Donald Trump's Florida residence, Mar-a-Lago.